 This situation is less than ideal if you are trying to get a new tax residency somewhere but haven’t been able to do so yet.
 This leaves you in the unfortunate position of most probably falling back into your old tax residency country’s system.

-This situation is not a problem when you have got tax residency somewhere where you actually residing and paying properly taxes.
+This situation is not a problem when you have got tax residency somewhere where you actually residing and paying property taxes.
 I’m talking more so to those people that are trying to get out of their old home tax system because they haven’t been living there for a long time, but haven’t bothered yet finding a new tax residency.

 So, the recommendation is to set up a bank account with a Digital Bank because they don’t have to report anything to your country of tax residency.